hubzaj/browser-network-interception/README.md

 ## How to run
 * Run from IDE (PyCharm - recommended).
 Tests are located at `tests/`
-* Run from command line `make e.g. run-all-tests-in-parallel`
+* Run from command line `make run-all-tests-in-parallel`
 * Run from command line `poetry run pytest -m browser` [NOT READY YET]

 ## Configuration